 - Turn the dough out into the pan, gently deflating it as you stretch it to the edges and corners.
 If the dough starts to shrink back, cover it with lightly greased plastic wrap, and let it rest for 10 minutes before resuming the stretching.

-- Cover the dough and allow it to rest for 30 minutes until it has puffed slightly.
+- Cover the dough (I use a large sheet of parchment, clipped to the sides of the pan using binder clips) and allow it to rest for 30 minutes until it has puffed slightly.

 - Top the crust with the sauce and cheese, spreading it nearly all the way to the edges of the pan, then dollop or spread more sauce over the cheese.